 Striving for a content/solution balance, Sofi ran another twelve ads dedicated to getting people to sign up for an app that was under development.
 When your metric is downloads, it is important to make it easy to sign up for the download and therefore collect information necessary for your lead.
 Sofi accomplished this by using an auto-filled form that is generated inside Facebook.
 It takes just two clicks to sign up rather than typing out any information!
 Its perfect for Sofi’s millennial target and will be helpful in generating more leads of your own.
 Click here to learn more about auto-filled Facebook forms.

 Out there somewhere is a small lender who is thinking that they don’t have the budget or the team to be an effective advertiser in the social world.
 Well, take a look at Earnest.
-When I came across Earnest they were running several ads that proclaimed their transparency by telling the viewer how much the ad image cost.
-It was $30 for the image to the right.
+When I came across Earnest they were running several ads that proclaimed their transparency by telling the viewer how much the ad image cost, it was only $30.